 The CGI does not have a dress code per se.
 We recommend that whatever is worn should reflect attention to cleanliness, neatness, and modesty.
 With old and young meeting together, variety is expected and encouraged.
 Many church families do attend services wearing what traditionally are known as "church clothes"-- suits and ties for the men and dresses for the women.
 Others, perhaps influenced by contemporary leanings, prefer to come more casual.
 God will be pleased if you wear the "best that you have" as you worship the best that you can.

 Besides sabbath services, what other programs are available?

 We normally have a Bible Study prior to services which is open to all who wish to attend (these may be suspended on Holy Days or other special occasions).
 We are currently using the NKJV Chronological Study Bible as our main text, but any available Bible will do.
 Each week we read a few chapters aloud and open up for questions and discussion.
-In addition, CGI.org has live Bible study webcasts which are presented during the week, along with the Bring on the Sabbath program on Friday nights.
+In addition, CGI.ORG has live Bible study webcasts which are presented during the week, along with the Bring on the Sabbath program on Friday nights.
 The website also has a vast library of online sermons, Bible studies, and literature available.
-Educational services available to young people include: weekly Sabbath School, the Sparks program for smaller children, Ignite for teens, and Infuse for young adults.

 Are there other opportunities for fellowship?